outbred/oops/README.md

 # DURF
 First open source, cross-platform Do/Undo/Redo Framework that works in a user-driver application that's worth a dime.

+## Premise

+It is common for many user-facing applications to want some kind of undo/redo functionality for a user-driven action.
+The difficulty in creating such a framework lies in tackling two issues:

+1. Being able to define a range of actions from a user as undoable, or making every single thing the user does undoable
+  - Making every character typed undoable, for example, can result in a klunky user experience, but hey it's a start.
+  - The ideal framework would allow the code to aggregate changes together
+  - DURF allows either configuration or somewhere in-between.
+It's all about the scope of the Accumulator you 'new' up and use.
+2. Observing changes in all objects in the system in an ordered fashion without explicitly knowing what all of them even are at the point of the user action.
+  - There may be 50 objects that are created and/or modified for any given user action and it would be tedious (at best) or impossible (for any real-world use-case) to funnel all changes into one undo action for the user by explicitly telling each object at the time of the change how to do it, and then how to undo it.
+  - DURF manages all of this for you by observing any and all property changes in a ViewModel (derived from TrackableViewModel) and any collection changes (TrackableCollection (list, stack, queue) or TrackableDictionary), and accumulating them into one undo action either globally or locally.

+# Why distinguish between global and local changes?
+Glad you asked.

+   Presume you have an applicatino with a mainwindow.
+Anything that goes on in the app will observed and coalesced into undo actions through a menu-driven undo/redo system (like the back and forward arrows we're all used to).

+   Now, presume you have a dialog that pops up that does some undoable stuff, and also pops a different dialog that also does some undoable stuff.
+Depending on the project manager's whimsy, all of those actions from both dialogs should be aggregated into one undoable action for the user, or maybe there should be two.
+Either scenario is available through DURF with the option to create singleton/global scopes or local scopes, either of which can go onto the global undo stack.

 ## Features

 * [x] Undo/Redo for any ViewModel or Collection change